dali-lab/build/milestones/week05/index.md

 ---

 ## Initial Hi-Fi Mockups.
-Connect code components.
+Basic functionality.

 Begin strategic use of UI, include insights gained from user testing to push designs further.
-Connect all necessary code components together.
-Rudimentary functionality in place and components are connected and exchange data.
+Have basic functionality in place.

 ### PM:
 *   [Team Retrospective](retrospective.md)